kubesail/deploy-node-app/README.md

 # Dependencies

 `deploy-node-app` knows about dependencies!
-For example, if you install a redis or postgres driver for Node.js, Python, Ruby [and more](https://github.com/kubesail/deploy-node-app/tree/master/src/languages), `deploy-node-appp` will automatically create Redis or Postgres deployments that work with your app!
+For example, if you install a redis or postgres driver for Node.js, Python, Ruby [and more](https://github.com/kubesail/deploy-node-app/tree/master/src/languages), `deploy-node-app` will automatically create Redis or Postgres deployments that work with your app!

 ## Suggested tools: